madajaju/sabr/docs/sabr/aml/lc/index.md

 # Learning Corpus

-Learning Corpus is a package that contains the AI Models used to transform data from raw sensordata to valuable actionable data.
+Learning Corpus is a package that contains the AI Models used to transform data from raw sensor data to valuable actionable data.